oystelan/CFDwavemaker/docs/source/inputfile_description.rst

     * - ``ignore_subdomain``
       - ignore subdomain is a nifty little feature that comes in hand when propagating waves into a domain from the boundaries at t > 0.
 Often a kinematics description of the entire domain is only required during initialization (t=0).
 For all remaining time steps, it is sufficient to only update the LSgrid in the areas around the boundary.
 This little feature lets you do just that by specifying a set of "inner bounds", which tells the code to ignore all cells within the bounding box for t > 0.
 This saves a lot of unneccessary compute.
 The bounds of ``ignore_subdomain`` are defined identical to ``bounds``.
 Four parameters are given on the same line, XMIN, XMAX, YMIN and YMAX.
 By default no cells are ignored for t > 0.
       - no
+    * - ``ignore_at_init``
+      - Initializing the entire grid with second order wave theory is time consuming.
+If you wish to start the simulation from still water (as in a model test tank), you should set this feature to 1.
+The initialization of the lsgrid will then be skipped and all kinematics will be set to zero.
+      - no (default 0)

 An example input description is given below